 Although emotional disturbances are not part of the diagnostic criteria, many children with ADHD have difficulties within this area, severely affecting their everyday functioning.
 Both maladaptive expression of emotion and difficulties with emotion regulation are commonly described.
 For example, children with ADHD often react to disappointment with frustration and high levels of negative affect (Cole, Zahn-Waxler, & Smith, 1994), and are often perceived by peers and teachers as overly emotionally intense and intrusive (Diamantopoulou, Henricsson, & Rydell, 2005; Gardner & Gerdes, 2015).
-These emotional disturbances have most consistently been linked to hyperactive/impulsive symptoms (Martel, Nigg, & Von Eye, 2009; Sjöwall, Roth, & Lindqvist, 2013; Forslund, Brocki, Bohlin, Granqvist, & Eninger, 2016; M. A. Frick, Bohlin, Hedqvist, & Brocki, 2018)).
+These emotional disturbances have most consistently been linked to hyperactive/impulsive symptoms (Martel, Nigg, & Von Eye, 2009; Sjöwall, Roth, & Lindqvist, 2013; Forslund, Brocki, Bohlin, Granqvist, & Eninger, 2016; M. A. Frick, Bohlin, Hedqvist, & Brocki, 2018).

 The causes and nature of emotional disturbances in ADHD are debated.
 A recent review identified three potential underlying mechanisms (Shaw, Stringaris, Nigg, & Leibenluft, 2014).
 At the most basic level, ADHD symptoms could be associated with atypical bottom-up driven reactivity to emotional stimuli such as faces with emotional expressions.
-This is a process underpinned by subcortical brain mechanisms including the amygdala and the orbitofrontal cortex, which have shown structural and functional disruptions in ADHD (Hoogman et al., 2017).
-Secondly, disrupted reward processing could contribute to emotionality by enhancing attention and sensitivity to immediate rewards over long-term goals.
+This is a process underpinned by subcortical brain circuits with altered structure and function in ADHD, including the amygdala and the orbitofrontal cortex (Hoogman et al., 2017).
+Secondly, disrupted reward sensitivity could contribute to emotionality by enhancing attention to immediate rewards over long-term goals.
 Finally, emotional impairment may be driven by impaired top-down control, linked to dorsolateral frontal brain regions.
-All these processes could potentially manifest in increased arousal to emotionally salient stimuli, either by increasing bottom-up reactivity or by disrupting top-down regulation.
+All these processes could potentially manifest in increased arousal to emotionally salient stimuli.

-Task-evoked pupil-dilation responses (i.e. increases in pupil size) is a physiological index of arousal, closely linked to activity in the locus coeruleus-noradrenergic (LC-NE) system, which elicits pupil dilation through excitation of sympathetic and inhibition of parasympathetic activity (Joshi, Li, Kalwani, & Gold, 2016; Reimer et al., 2016; Samuels & Szabadi, 2008).
+Task-evoked pupil-dilation responses (i.e. increases in pupil size) is a physiological index of arousal, closely linked to activity in the locus coeruleus-noradrenergic (LC-NE) system.
+Pupil dilation is elicited by the LC-NE system through excitation of sympathetic and inhibition of parasympathetic activity (Joshi, Li, Kalwani, & Gold, 2016; Reimer et al., 2016; Samuels & Szabadi, 2008).
 The LC-NE system projects to wide-spread cortical areas and enhances attention to motivationally salient stimuli (Aston-Jones & Cohen, 2005).
 Consequently, pupil dilation responses are elicited by salient, novel, or emotionally arousing stimuli such as emotional faces (Kleberg, Hanqvist, Serlachius, & Högström, 2019; Laeng, Sirois, & Gredebäck, 2012).
 Threat-related stimuli such as faces with negative emotional expressions, or words with negative valence typically elicit larger pupil dilation than stimuli with neutral or positive valence (Bradley, Miccoli, Escrig, & Lang, 2008; Hepsomali, Hadwin, Liversedge, & Garner, 2017; Kleberg et al., 2019; Price et al., 2013; Silk et al., 2007).
-Increased pupil dilation to positive stimuli compared to neutral has also been found in response to positive compared to neutral stimuli (e.g. Bradley et al., 2008; Oliva & Anikin, 2018; but see Wang et al, 2018).
+Increased pupil dilation to positive stimuli has also been found in response to positive compared to neutral stimuli (e.g. Bradley et al., 2008; Oliva & Anikin, 2018; but see Wang et al, 2018).

 Previous studies have shown that individuals with ADHD have reduced pupil dilation during cognitive task performance, suggesting difficulties with arousal regulation and effort regulation (Metin, Sonuga-Barke, Wiersema, Roeyers, & Vermeir, 2017; Wainstein et al., 2017).
 To our knowledge, no previous study has examined pupil dilation to emotional faces in relation to ADHD symptomatology.